hardaker/draft-hardaker-dnsop-private-namespace-options/draft-hardaker-dnsop-private-namespace-options.md

    In this document, we refer to this as ".zz" following convention in [draft-ietf-dnsop-private-use-tld].

+This document recognizes that .zz itself is actually not necessarily a normal special use domain, and {{?RFC6761}} may not apply as its an ISO reversed name.
+However, in other aspects it will behave like a special-use registered domain and its under current consideration by dnsop so we leave it in here as the example name.

 In summary:

 - .internal is an unsigned TLD
-- .zz is a special-use like TLD that MUST never be assigned
+- .zz is a special-use-like TLD that MUST never be assigned

-### Analysis of an unsigned TLD (aka .internal)
+### Analysis of an unsigned TLD (aka .internal) {#unsigned}

 An unsigned TLD such as .internal will: